angular/clang-format/README.md

 ## Checking formatting

 Ensuring that changes to your code are properly formatted is an important part of your development workflow.
+Note that the `check-clang-format` and `git-clang-format` commands require Python to be globally available.

 We recommend using a git pre-commit hook.
 You can configure this as follows:

 1. add a `precommit` script to your package.json file: